Mark Whorton has been named the new executive director of the UT Space Institute in Tullahoma.

 Whorton has a doctorate in aerospace engineering from the Georgia Institute of Technology and master’s and bachelor’s degrees in aerospace engineering from the University of Alabama.

 The UT Space Institute is a graduate education and research institution adjacent to the US Air Force Arnold Engineering Development Center.
-UTSI was established in 1964 and is internationally recognized for graduate study and research in engineering, physics, mathematics, and aviation systems.Tags: Executive Search, Featured, UT Space Institute
+UTSI was established in 1964 and is internationally recognized for graduate study and research in engineering, physics, mathematics, and aviation systems.Tags: Executive Searches, Featured, UT Space Institute